dmitrievanthony/ignite/modules/ml/python/docs/examples.rst

 LogReg Classification
 ^^^^^^^^^^^^^^^^^^^^^

 Binary Logistic Regression is a special type of regression where a binary response variable is related to a set of explanatory variables, which can be discrete and/or continuous.
 The important point here to note is that in linear regression, the expected values of the response variable are modeled based on a combination of values taken by the predictors.
 In logistic regression Probability or Odds of the response taking a particular value is modeled based on the combination of values taken by the predictors.
-In the Apache Ignite ML module it is implemented via LogisticRegressionModel that solves the binary classification problem.
+In the GridGain ML module it is implemented via LogisticRegressionModel that solves the binary classification problem.

 For binary classification problems, the algorithm outputs a binary logistic regression model.